The cost of hiring a contract employee

 Contractual agreement with a person who works elsewhere

 Do you want to establish a contract with someone who is already working somewhere – on an employment or contract basis?
-If you earn the minimum monthly salary (PLN 4,666 gross) or more at another job, you also do not pay Social Security contributions.
+If you earn the minimum monthly salary (PLN 4,806 gross) or higher at another job, you also do not pay Social Security contributions.
 Then you pay only the gross salary amount.

 Remember!